 We know just how stressful it can be to organise and book your holiday so the last thing you will want to do is have the added stress of planning your holiday too.
 So take your time, grab a coffee, and check out our useful information regarding the Broads and the surrounding areas.

-Whatever your plans are for your holiday on the Norfolk Broads you can search below from local tourist attractions, where to eat and drink, adventure parks, shopping, arts and culture, events, museums, plus so much more!
+Whatever your plans are for your holiday, you can search below from local tourist attractions, where to eat and drink, adventure parks, shopping, arts and culture, events, museums, plus so much more!

 We don’t ask for formal qualifications but expect you to have sailed recently as the skipper in charge.
 Good dinghy helmsmen have no difficulty sailing our boats but experienced seas-sailors can find Broads sailing a bit different at first.